SE93WO/DL/README.md

 Implementation
 ==============
-Machine learning papers implement a Deep Learning Paper to get some hands on the current state of the art model or current field of research.
+Implement a Deep Learning Paper to get some hands on the current state of the art model or current field of research.